-However, that's just a starting point.
+The ideal length for a blog post is 1600 words, according to Buffer.
+However, this is just a starting point.
 Before deciding on the optimal length for your content, Google your main keyword and visit the top 10 results in the SERPs.
 Do some of those pages have more than 1600 words?
 Then yours should be too.